 3. Cost Or Expense Ratio of Funds

-Cost is most important for high performing mutual funds because the performance of mutual funds go up and down over time as do most investments.
+Cost is most important for high-performing mutual funds because the performance of mutual funds goes up and down over time, as do most investments.

 The lower the cost, the more money goes to your investment.
 If your mutual fund goes way down, a high cost may be challenging.
 A reasonable cost almost goes unnoticed if the fund performs well over time.

 Keep as much of your investment as possible by focusing on low-cost mutual funds.
 If you are a beginner, it is good to focus on mutual funds that are listed as low cost and low risk.

 Most of these funds do not require a load or upfront cost unless you cancel the fund before 30-90 days.
 Each fund varies; read the individual fund prospectus.

 High-performing, low-cost mutual funds have high returns and are calculated after all costs are deducted.
 A great one-year return may be a fluke.
 I like to look at the longer returns of the mutual fund.
 After all, an investment is an increase in the value of an instrument over time.

 I prefer to look at the 5 and 10-year returns of mutual funds to get a broader picture.
 If the 1 and 3-year returns are high also, that may be the sign of a winner too.

 Bear in mind you must read the recent news and statistics of your mutual fund because past performance is no guarantee of future performance.